Abhishek-Dhamshetty/dine-ease/README.md

 # Dine Ease
 A full-stack food ordering platform where users can browse, order, and manage food items.
-The platform includes user authentication, an intuitive dashboard, a seamless ordering experience, and is deployed on free-tier hosting services.
+The platform includes user authentication using Clerk, an intuitive dashboard, and a seamless ordering experience.

 ## Features

 ### Frontend
 #### User Authentication
-- Users can register and log in.
+- Users can register and log in using **Clerk Authentication**.
 - Admin authentication with restricted access to manage food items and orders.

 #### Food Dashboard